What type of thermometer should I use?

 Fever strips and pacifier thermometers do not give an accurate temperature.
 Do not use a mercury thermometer.
 Mercury is toxic and the thermometer could break.

-Speak to a pharmacist if you have any questions when buying a thermometer.
-A pharmacist can help you select the best type of thermometer for the method you choose to use.
+Speak to a pharmacist/health care provider if you have any questions when buying a thermometer.

-Whichever type of thermometer you use, make sure to clean them (except ear thermometers) with cool, soapy water and rinse off before and after use.
+Whichever type of thermometer you use (except ear thermometers), clean it with cool, soapy water and rinse off before and after use.

 Axillary method (under the armpit)